yxj0312/js-coding-challenges/README.md

 - Implement lazy loading on a page to reduce its load time and improve performance.

 - Understand DOM element manipulation using JavaScript.

+## Code Challenges #9 - Build A Scroll-Spy Navbar

+### Requirement

+Once a portion of the page is scrolled to, its corresponding navigation link on the navigation bar should be highlighted.

+### Goals for this challenge

+- Implement scroll-spy on a page by tracking portions or elements in the page and highlighting the navbar.

+- Understand DOM traversing and manipulation.